 Generally, the Group is restricted from assigning and subleasing the leased assets and some contracts require the Group to maintain certain financial ratios.
-There are several lease contracts that include extension and termination options, which are further discussed below.
-All leases do not contain variable payments.
+There are several lease contracts that include extension and termination options, and variable lease payments, which are further discussed below.